 If bubble wrap makes you think about the exquisite joy of popping noises — or perhaps just moving to a new apartment — you’re already a fan.
 Show your bubble love on National Bubble Wrap Appreciation Day January 29 — which America proudly celebrates on the last Monday in January.
 How did this bubble-licious holiday begin?
 A radio station once inadvertently unwrapped microphones on the air and listeners loved it!
 The rest is (bubble) history.
 So get popping!

-Two engineers, Marc Chavannes and Alfred Fielding, created the first bubble wrap.
-They originally tried to sell it as wallpaper — an idea that didn't seem to catch on.
-They later attempted to market it as greenhouse insulation.
+Two engineers, Marc Chavannes and Alfred Fielding, create the first bubble wrap, first trying to sell it as wallpaper and later marketing it as greenhouse insulation.

 National Bubble Wrap Appreciation Day Activities

 Create a bubble wrap headband, shawl, hat, and scarf to get into the bubble wrap fashion spirit!

 Have a bubble wrap popping competition

 Bring bubble wrap into your office and suggest a popping competition during lunch.
 If you’re a teacher, bring bubble wrap in for the kids to pop.